dmbarbour/wikilon/docs/AcidStateReplacement.md

 If I can, I'd also like to avoid the serialization bottleneck of **acid-state**.
 But I do want to keep the

+# Design

+I would like to consider two basic designs.

+1. model a time-series of full databases (snapshots)
+2. model a time-series of database deltas (transactions)

+The first option has many advantages.
+It greatly simplifies seek and view for any historical snapshot of the database.
+Merges can be avoided entirely, i.e. we just delete whole snapshots.
+Branching would be easy, which could be advantageous for debugging.

+The second option also has a few advantages.
+The transactions near the head are relatively small.
+And the load costs might be a bit smaller, too, since we can directly use database facilities near the head as opposed to indirectly modeling a database-as-a-value above another database or system.

+With respect to performance, the snapshot approach might fall behind for operations on the head.
+But it will likely have much better performance for operations like viewing histories.

+# Utilities

 After studying a few options:

 * **Perdure** - persistent IORefs, no transactions, unsuitable.